joelmackenz/d-dbay/README.md

 # Drecker & Dee

 Drecker & Dee is a Discord bot that runs several games.
-Currently, it can run an auction game (D&D Bay), as well as a Zoltan game (in progress).
+Currently, it can run an auction game (D&D Bay), as well as a Zoltan game.

 The bot was made for Pathfinder 2e, but compatible with similar TTRPGs (table-top role playing games).
 The bot takes information about a user's item for sale and "auctions" it to a fictional character from the game world.